 Hysterectomy is the surgical procedure performed to remove a woman's uterus.
 The type of hysterectomy and the method used to remove the uterus depend on the woman's medical history and the reason for the procedure.

 A total hysterectomy removes the entire uterus and the cervix.
 Removal of only the upper portion of the uterus is called a partial hysterectomy.
 A radical hysterectomy removes the whole uterus, the upper portion of the vagina and the tissue around the cervix.

 Women usually remain in the hospital for at least one or two days after a hysterectomy.
 Women who undergo the procedure because of cancer sometimes stay in the hospital for a longer period.
-The Womens Heath website recommends that you get a lot of rest after the surgery and that you abstain from tub baths, sexual intercourse and lifting heavy objects for six to eight weeks.
+The MedlinePlus website recommends that you get a lot of rest after the surgery and that you abstain from tub baths, sexual intercourse and lifting heavy objects for six to eight weeks.

 However, MedlinePlus recommends that you not jog, lift weights over 10 pounds, perform situps or engage in any activity that causes you to strain or breathe deeply.
-You should avoid heavy housework or strenuous exercise until you've fully recovered, or your doctor gives approval.
+You should also avoid heavy housework or strenuous post-hysterectomy exercise until you've fully recovered or your doctor gives approval.

-Stretch your upper back and shoulders by lying in the bed and raising your hands above your head with your palms facing upward.
+Stretch your upper back and shoulders by lying on a bed and raising your hands above your head with your palms facing upward.
 Press downward into the bed with your arms.
-Hold the position for 5 to 10 seconds, relax the stretch and repeat.
+Hold the position for five to 10 seconds, relax the stretch and repeat.

 Tips and Warnings

 Perform your doctor-approved exercises every day, repeat each exercise 10 times and breathe during the exercises.
 Holding your breath during exercise can force your heart to work harder and raise your blood pressure.